 But mainly, you should plan to implement a lead tracking system, or CRM, to capture data about where your leads come from.
 This will make the process of calculating your conversion rate and ROI that much easier.

-We hope you’ve found this law firm video marketing guide informative and helpful as you look to make online video a part of your overall marketing strategy.
 As with any other form of marketing, don’t expect the results to happen overnight, and don’t give up if you aren’t seeing results early on.